 We knew we had our work cut out for us but we we're excited to get started!

-We wanted to learn more about how restaurant customers currently use reservation and waitlisting services and how restaurants manage reservations and the flow of guests.
-In order to understand the thoughts, opinions and behaviours of both customers and restaurant staff, we sent out two surveys, each one tailored to our different user groups.
+In order to understand the current thoughts and behaviours of both customers and restaurant staff in relation to reservation applications and seating software, we sent out two surveys, each one tailored to our different user groups (Tech savvy individuals who like to dine out & restaurant staff).
 The key insights were:

 Restaurant Customers Survey (34 respondents):